Note: I recently moved to Chapel Hill, North Carolina. Info for contacts prior to 1 July 2013 is as follows:

 If you need my paper QSL, please send a self-addressed envelope with return postage along with your QSL.
 If I need your paper QSL, I'll send you a self-addressed envelope and return postage along with mine (I am a little behind right now).
 You can search my K1OC and my KB1SUN (former call) logs to see if you are in them.

 I would encourage anyone who is not already a LoTW and eQSL.cc user to try them both.
 There is something magical about uploading your logs and seeing your QSO's with other users automatically confirmed, and it makes confirming QSO's, especially DX QSO's, for awards credit so much faster and easier, not to mention less expensive.
 If you are a serious DXer or contester, you should use both, because eQSL.cc helps to give you some visibility into busted callsigns and the like, and you are more likely to get a card back if you know the DX station has you in their log.
 The more people who use them, the more useful they will be, so I favor LoTW and eQSL.cc users when contesting.

-QTH: An IC-746 barefoot into a 7-band Buckmaster off-center-fed dipole suspended at about 60 feet (just under 20 meters) between a couple of very tall trees for HF and a Diamond X50A for VHF.
+QTH: An IC-746 barefoot into a Ventenna HFp portable vertical antenna.
+I had to give up the 7-band Buckmaster OCF when I moved from Connecticut to North Carolina.
+I'm hoping to get an Alpha Antenna J-Pole Senior up into the trees shortly.
 Active on all HF bands except 160M (for which I do not have an antenna), usually SSB but often PSK, RTTY, and other digital modes, and occasionally JT65.

-Portable: An IC-706MkIIG and a Ventenna HFp vertical antenna.
+Portable: An IC-706MkIIG, LDG Z-11 Pro II tuner, and Ventenna HFp vertical antenna.